crazyhottommy/scRNAseq-analysis-notes/README.md

 >We show that the primary causes of zero inflation are not technical but rather biological in nature.
 We also demonstrate that parameter estimates from the zero-inflated negative binomial distribution are an unreliable indicator of zero inflation.
 Despite the existence of zero inflation of scRNA-Seq counts, we recommend the generalized linear model with negative binomial count distribution (not zero-inflated) as a suitable reference model for scRNA-Seq analysis.

-* [Demystifying "drop-outs" in single cell UMI data](https://www.biorxiv.org/content/10.1101/2020.03.31.018911v1)
+* [Demystifying "drop-outs" in single cell UMI data](https://www.biorxiv.org/content/10.1101/2020.03.31.018911v1) "resolving cell-type heterogeneity should be the foremost step of the scRNA-seq analysis pipeline because once cell-type heterogeneity is resolved, "drop-outs" disappear.
+Additionally, we show that the simplest parametric count model, Poisson, is sufficient to fully leverage the biological information contained in the UMI data, thus offering a more optimistic view of the data analysis."

 * "Among other things we argue to drop the "dropout" terminology in scRNA-seq, which creates more confusion than it solves" [Separating measurement and expression models clarifies confusion in single cell RNA-seq analysis](https://www.biorxiv.org/content/10.1101/2020.04.07.030007v1)